FactuallyMiserable/ctf-writeups/_posts/2025-07-24-ctf-websecdojo-thebank.md

         }
 ```

-Basically, the function checks the URL for parameters, if non found the `user_id` will be set as `0`.
+Basically, the function checks the URL for parameters, if none found the `user_id` will be set as `0`.
 ### Trying to switch into a user that has funds
 I added `?user_id=0` to the URL resulting in this: `https://websecdojo.com/thebank/dashboard.php?user_id=0`.
 Now the user's named `User Bobbetta` instead of `Admin` and yet still has no balance.